-Tu B’Av simply means the 15th of the month of Av.
-In Israel, Tu B’Av is more commonly called Chag Ha’Ahava, the holiday of love, because of the matchmaking, marriage proposals and weddings that are part of the festivities today.
+There are ancient and modern connections to the holiday called Tu B’Av that simply means “the 15th of the month of Av.”
+Today in Israel, Tu B’Av is called Chag Ha’Ahava, “the holiday of love,” because matchmaking, marriage proposals and weddings that are typical of festivities.

-Rabbinic tradition teaches that the ten spies gave their negative reports on Tisha B’Av.
-You may remember that as a consequence of their unbelief, God announced only those too young to distinguish between good and evil would finally enter the Promised Land (Deut.
+Rabbinic tradition teaches that the ten spies gave their shocking reports of giants in the land of Canaan on Tisha B’Av.
+You may remember that as a consequence of their unbelief, God announced that only those too young to distinguish between good and evil would finally enter the Promised Land (Deut.
 1:19-46).

-Thereafter, during each year of the wilderness wanderings, the people of Israel would spend the night of Tisha B’Av sleeping in graves they had dug in anticipation of God’s judgement.
-Those who died during the night—sometimes as many as 15,000—were buried, while the survivors returned to the camp.
+As a grim reminder of their unbelief during each subsequent year of the wilderness wanderings, the people of Israel spent the night of Tisha B’Av sleeping in graves they had dug for themselves in anticipation of God’s judgement.
+Survivors buried as many as 15,000 who had died during the night according to Jewish scholars.

-In Shiloh at the beginning of the grape harvest on the 15th of Av, the men of Benjamin were encouraged to choose a wife from among the young virgins who danced during the festivities (Jud.
+On the 15th of Av, the men of Benjamin were encouraged to choose a wife from among the young virgins who danced during the festivities of the grape harvest in Shiloh (Jud.
 21:20-23).
-If the young woman consented, her parents would grant permission.
-Through the new arrangement, Israel saved the tribe of Benjamin.

 Nehemiah developed a schedule so the families of Judah could cooperate in acquiring wood offerings that would be used for sacrifices (Neh.
 10:34-35).

 Today as in ancient times, the beginning of the grape harvest is celebrated on the 15th of Av.
 Young Israeli women dressed in white still honor the custom of singing and dancing in Shiloh as in biblical days.
-The dramatic increase in the number of vineyards in proximity to Shiloh in the biblical heartland of Israel over the last 52 years is the fulfillment of yet another prophecy (Jer.
+And by the way, the dramatic increase in the number of vineyards in proximity to Shiloh in the biblical heartland of Israel is the fulfillment of yet another prophecy (Jer.
 31:5-10).

-With that reality in view, it seems reasonable that Christians should be willing to invest time in understanding and even enjoying Tu B’Av.
-The associated history is demonstrably woven into the heart and soul of the nation of Israel.
+That reality alone should motivate Christians to invest time in understanding Tu B’Av.
+Biblical history is woven into the heart and soul of the nation of Israel.
 Sharing what you learn can help others recognize Israel’s unbreakable connection to their ancient homeland.

+No way.
 There are at least six historical connections.
 In the three I’ve chosen to highlight, Tu B’Av memorializes events that can help Christians grasp how Scripture documents the integrity of the Jewish people in their interactions with each other.
+(1)